A Founder’s Vision

 The Sea to Shining Sea debuted in 2010, and featured a cross-country bicycle ride from San Francisco, California to Virginia Beach, Virginia.
 In the summer of 2010, a team of mostly veteran participants rode 3,687 miles over 64 days through 14 states on their journey across America, visiting large cities and small towns.
 Like the 1987 Ride Across America, the Sea to Shining Sea ride brought together disabled and able-bodied athletes to overcome obstacles in pursuit of a team goal – crossing the North American continent.
 A documentary about the ride and the participants by director and cinematographer Austin Smithard, Two Shining Seas, was released to the festival circuit in October, 2012.

 In October 2010, World T.E.A.M.
 Sports directed the inspiring Soldiers to the Summit expedition, a part of the organization’s ongoing Military Initiative.
 The three week expedition brought together a team of disabled veterans and able-bodied climbers who ascended to the summit of 20,075 foot Lobuche East, a rugged ice-covered peak in Nepal near Everest Base Camp.
 Overcoming obstacles along their trek, the team successfully summitted Lobuche and returned safely to the United States.
-The expedition generated two documentaries, Conquering the Climb, on the Pentagon Channel that debuted in March, 2011, and a theatrical release, “High Ground,” by Stone Circle Pictures and Serac Adventure Films, which debuted in February, 2012 and on cable television in November, 2013.
+The expedition generated two documentaries, Conquering the Climb, on the Pentagon Channel that debuted in March, 2011, and a theatrical release, “High Ground,” by Stone Circle Pictures and Serac Adventure Films, which was released in February, 2012.

 In 2011, two new events on the World T.E.A.M.
 Sports schedule debuted – the Adventure Team Challenge at Washington DC in August and the Family Day Out in November, both in Washington, DC.
 The Adventure Team Challenge brought together teenaged disabled and able-bodied athletes for a day of outdoor recreational sports, including hiking, bicycling and canoeing.
 The Family Day Out offered an afternoon of cycling for wounded veterans and their families in Washington, an opportunity for recreation away from the veterans hospitals.
 World T.E.A.M.
-Sports athletes also participated in several triathlons and in the Warrior 100K, an invitational mountain biking event in Texas in 2011, 2012, and 2013, hosted by former President George W. Bush.
+Sports athletes also participated in several triathlons and in the annual Warrior 100K, an invitational mountain biking event in Texas beginning in 2011, hosted by former President George W. Bush.
 Athletes rode with the President in 2011-2014 rides.